TypeNetwork/Bungee-Playground/README.md

 * Add a {sups} and {sinf} feature
 * Add a light weight
 * Save a build to the `/fonts` folder
+* Open an issue and assign it to someone

 ## Advanced things to try